 Many physical problems are expressed as differential or boundary value problems over a surface.
 Often, these surfaces are or can be approximated by two-dimensional polygons.
-When this occurs, one method of determining accurate solutions is by assuming the polygonal domain exists in the complex plane and determining a conformal map, which preserves the structure of Laplace's equation, that re-
+In this specific case, one method of determining accurate solutions is by taking the polygonal domain to exist in the complex plane and determining a conformal map, which preserves the structure of Laplace's equation, that restates the problem in a simpler domain, most often the upper half-plane.
+The new problem, now easy to solve analytically or in closed form, is then mapped back to the original domain.
+For such polygonal domains, a method of determining the specific transform needed is provided by the following formula, known as the Schwarz-Christoffel transform: